 Georgia State University Perimeter College

 - The Dental Hygiene pathway accepts 32 students once each year.

 - The program starts in the fall semester.

 - Competition for entering the program is intense.(e.g.the program received 116 applications for Fall 2016.

 - For the students accepted for the Fall 2016 class, the average science GPA was 3.76, and the overall GPA was 3.63.

 - Enrollment begins in mid-October and ends in early January for the following fall admission.
-For specific dates, see the Dental Hygiene website.
-An application will be posted on the website during the enrollment period.
+An application will be posted on the Dental Hygiene pathway page during the enrollment period.